Meet the Instructors

 Caitlin Chamberlin

-Caitlin ChamberlainCaitlin Chamberlin earned a master of education with a science concentration from the University of Washington.
-She currently develops and teaches STEM courses for UW Youth and Teen Programs after teaching for many years at Bertschi School in Seattle.
-Caitlin was awarded a National Science Foundation teacher researcher position through the UW's Molecular Engineering and Materials Center, where she conducted research and collaborated with campus scientists on NanoCamp! curriculum.
-She also received a 2023 Teaching Excellence Award, presented by UW Continuum College.
+Caitlin Chamberlin earned a master’s in education with a science concentration from the University of Washington.
+After teaching for many years at Bertschi School in Seattle, she now develops and teaches STEM courses for UW Youth & Teen Programs.
+Caitlin was awarded a National Science Foundation teacher researcher position at the UW's Molecular Engineering Materials Center (MEM-C), where she conducted research and collaborated with campus scientists to develop the NanoCamp! curriculum.
+She also received a 2023 Teaching Excellence Award from UW Continuum College.
 Caitlin loves learning from her students and inspiring them to be curious about their world.

 Jennifer Cuffman